-There are so many causes and common signs of hair damage— some obvious, some not — that can lead to a variety of concerns over time, be they frizz, hair breakage, or a dull or rough texture.
-As a result, it’s essential to know how, exactly, you can offset the hair damage to keep your hair at its healthiest; doing so can offer visible benefits in the long run.
+There are many causes and common signs of damaged hair — some obvious, some not — that can lead to numerous concerns over time, be they frizz, hair breakage, or a dull or rough texture.
+It’s essential to know how you can offset hair damage to keep your hair at its healthiest.
+Doing so can offer visible benefits in the long run.

 1. Incorporate reparative ingredients

 When it comes to how to repair damaged hair, it starts with finding ingredients that help to visibly reduce those signs of distress.
 You can rely on the key nutrients in our Restore Shampoo and Conditioner, which help repair the already damaged hair cuticle layers as well as help strengthen hair to protect it from future damage.
 Inside, you’ll also find conditioning agents and a mild amino acid-derived surfactant that gently cleanses hair and helps it stay cleaner longer — so you can wash it less.

 2. Stay hydrated

 Finding the right amount of moisture is another critical step when it comes to understanding how to repair damaged hair.
 When hair is properly moisturized, the hair cuticle layer — that is, the outermost layer on a hair follicle — lies flat.
 When it lies flat, the cuticle protects the hair shaft and properly seals in moisture, keeping the hair follicle strong.

 Fortunately, the key to consistently moisturized and healthy hair is an effective haircare routine.
-Start with a nourishing shampoo and conditioner, then work a deep conditioner into your routine once or twice a week.
+Start with a nourishing shampoo and conditioner, then work a deep conditioner into your regimen once or twice a week.
 The Restore Conditioner is specifically formulated for dry, damaged hair and works to increase softness, manageability, and shine.
 For deep conditioning, consider the Restore Repair Mask.

 Curious about how to prevent heat damage on hair?
 It’s easier to prevent hair damage than to fix it, and there’s no better way to do so than by protecting hair from heat damage.
 Always apply a heat protectant before you do any heat styling, using a blow dryer, curling iron, or flat iron.
 A good heat protectant spray acts as a barrier between the hot tool and your sensitive strands, offering heat protection up to 450 degrees Fahrenheit and adding shine.
 Just make sure you know how to use heat protectant spray so that you protect your strands while trying new hairstyles.